Health Insurance Requirement & U.S. Health Care

 - Exchange visitors who “willfully fail” to maintain the required health insurance coverage are in violation of their J-1 status and are subject to termination.

-Routine (meaning non-emergency) dental and vision care are NOT covered by the SF State pre-approved insurance plan.
+Routine (meaning non-emergency) dental and vision care are NOT covered by the SFSU pre-approved insurance plan.
 Students who would like this coverage should purchase additional dental and/or vision insurance or be prepared to pay for such services privately.
-Dental and/or vision insurance is not required by SF State.
+Dental and/or vision insurance is not required by SFSU.
 Students may use other dental and vision insurance services if they wish.

 Voluntary Dental/Vision